eligifty-coder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### Task 10 - Write a script that sets the mode of the file hello the same as olleh’s mode
 ### Task 12 - Create a script that creates a directory called my_dir with permissions 751 in the working directory.
  ### Task 13 - Write a script that changes the group owner to school for the file hello
+### Task 100 - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory